asyncdesign/webui/docs/README.md

   </div>
 </div>
 ````
 This is how it would look in the browser.
 Again, the height-10 class is used here for demonstration purposes.
+If you wanted the menu bar to match the width of the content area, you can just take the 7 lines for the menu bar row and drop them just inside the second column of the second row.

 <img src="assets/images/centered_layout.png" />